Dismantling Anti-Semitism:

 Dismantling Antisemitism: Jews Talk Justice provided an accurate forum on anti-Semitism in the political and progressive spheres by amplifying the voices of actual Jewish leaders.

-In an era of surging bigotry, Jews are facing increased violence and a movement in which those who have used their platform to stoke widespread anti-Semitism try to evade accountability by redefining the term.
-This event addressed the right of Jews to define oppression against them by a diverse panel of intersectional leaders who do not distinguish between combating all forms of anti-Semitism and fighting for racial equality, gender justice, and Indigenous rights.
+This event addressed the right of Jews to define oppression against them by a diverse panel of intersectional leaders who do not distinguish between combating all forms of anti-Semitism and fighting for racial equality, gender justice, and Indigenous rights

 This enlightening panel illustrated the harm that is caused by anti-Semites who highlight only fringe Jewish voices while ignoring mainstream Jewish experiences of discrimination.
 These voices try to redefine anti-Semitism rather than do the necessary work to fight it.